HusseinAzeez/handmade-hero-game-from-scratch/README.md

-# Hero game from scratch
+# Heromade game from scratch

-A hero based game written in C. This game still under developments.
+A hero based game written in C from scratch.
+This repo is my attempt to follow [Handemade Hero series](https://handmadehero.org/).
-I will keep updating the repo on a daily basis.